manishpanjwani21/TechTestAppSolutionTerraform/README.md

-Solution and Archictecture digram for TechTestApp Servian
+Solution and Architecture diagram for TechTestApp Servian